leo-liuzy/jot/ideas.md

 e.g. letting the model to see new DJT's new official president image; then prompt the model to describe the image.
 See if the model would give the new description rather than the description about the old image.

+# Followup

+## Knowledge Propagator followup
+* Reason to update knowledge
+	* A self-supervised method to do what Tastu + Ben Zhou's think token do.
+		* Given query that requires updated knowledge.
+		* Break off to do some reasoning to resurface relevant knowledge and combine it to infer updated query
+		* Adaptive Confidence measure for when we need reasoning
+		* train with RL with self-supervision
+* MultiEdit:
+	* Using AlphaEdit
+	* Using RLEdit
+*